samirkumardas/jmuxer/README.md

 Available options are:

-*node* - String.
-ID of video tag.
+*node* - String ID of a video tag / Reference of the HTMLVideoElement.
 Required field.

 *mode* - Available values are: both, video and audio.
 Default is both